The

 at the site, complete with floodlights to illuminate the muddy field.

-As we see Cartwright pass Haggis and Spider, the camera lingers on them
+Cartwright passes Haggis and Spider, the camera lingers on them long

-long enough to hear them bitch and moan some more about the lack of
+enough to hear them bitch and moan some more about the lack of food

-food and how hungry they are getting.
-So far, we are sixteen minutes
+and how hungry they are getting.
+So far, we are sixteen minutes into

-into the film and every single time these guys have been shown, they
+the film and every single time these guys have been shown, they do nothing

-do nothing but whine and cry.
-It’s like being at a Democrat rally
+but whine and cry.
+It’s like being at a Democrat rally the day

 Royston